mqtthiqs/at-doc/docs/modules/play.md

 - Multiple playheads with adjustable playback rate, pitch and position.
 - Built-in recording into a temporary buffer with an option to save the recording to a file.
-- Looped and single shot playback
+- Looped and single shot playback.
-- Global and individual transport controls for each playhead
+- Global and individual transport controls for each playhead.
-- Playback in forward and reverse direction (?)
+- Playback in forward and reverse direction.

 ## Context